Subelliptic estimates from Gromov hyperbolicity: The space of convex domains

-The Hausdorff distance is a complete metric on the set of compact subsets in $\Cb^d$.
-To consider general closed sets, we introduce the \emph{local Hausdorff pseudo-distances} between two closed sets $A,B \subset \Cb^d$ by defining
+The Hausdorff distance is a complete metric on the set of non-empty compact subsets in $\Cb^d$.
+To consider general closed sets, we introduce the \emph{local Hausdorff pseudo-distances} between two non-empty closed sets $A,B \subset \Cb^d$ by defining

 for $R > 0$.
 Since an open convex set is determined by its closure, we can define a topology on $\Xb_{d}$ and $\Xb_{d,0}$ using these pseudo-distances: \begin{enumerate} \item A sequence $\Omega_n \in \Xb_d$ converges to $\Omega \in \Xb_d$ if there exists some $R_0 \geq 0$ such that $d_{H}^{(R)}(\overline{\Omega}_n,\overline{\Omega}) \rightarrow 0$ for all $R \geq R_0$, \item A sequence $(\Omega_n,z_n) \in \Xb_{d,0}$ converges to $(\Omega,z) \in \Xb_{d,0}$ if $\Omega_n$ converges to $\Omega$ in $\Xb_d$ and $z_n$ converges to $z$ in $\Cb^d$. \end{enumerate}